denpeshkov/cs-notes/Stack and Subroutine Calling.md

 ## Frame (Base) Pointer

 On `x86-64`, `BP` is used only when the stack frame can be of variable size.
 On `IA32`, most compilers always used `BP`.
-Recent versions of `gcc` have dropped this convention
+Recent versions of `GCC` have dropped this convention

 `BP` is used to have a fixed point to reference variables on the stack.
 The old `BP` is saved because it's a **callee-saved** register